wp-plugins/plugin-organizer/readme.txt

 3. Post edit page example with disable plugins meta box.

 == Changelog ==

+= 0.7.3 =
+Fixed activation errors when mu-plugins folder is not writable.

 = 0.7.2 =
 Fixed bug that reordered plugins back to default when plugins were activated or deactivated.